steledama/lac/README.md

 I prefer to create a token for each user in administration > general > api tokens > Create API token with Admin privileges.

+##### Create host for auto agent update

+Create a host with name 'latestVersion' and tag 'version' with value the latest agent version (es.
+1.1.4).
+If you want the agents to update automaticaly update this value with the latest version agent version.

 ##### Allerts and notifications

 Allerts and notifications...